Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Introduction

 Hierarchical RL (HRL) paradigm is thus formulated considering its efficient strategy for exploration \cite{nachum2019does} and superiority under the sparse reward setting \cite{kulkarni2016hierarchical,le2018hierarchical, levy2018hierarchical}.
 HRL aims to learn multiple layers of policies.
 The higher layer breaks down the task into several easier sub-tasks and proposes corresponding sub-goals for the lower layer to achieve.
 Typically, the sub-goals are aliases to the states that mandates the lower layer to reach, as defined in \cite{le2018hierarchical,nachum2018data} for tasks with low dimensional state spaces.
 Unfortunately, these methods are not directly applicable for the object search task in which the state observations are directly taken from the high dimensional RGB images.
 It is utterly difficult and seemingly impractical for the higher layer to output homogeneous images as sub-goals.
 On the other hand, reconstructing a concise low dimensional sub-goal space from the observation space without compromising the optimality of the learned policy demands elaborate efforts \cite{nachum2018near, dwiel2019hierarchical}.

 In this paper, we put forward a novel two-layer hierarchical policy learning paradigm for the object search task.
 Our hierarchical policy builds on a simple yet effective and interpretable low dimensional sub-goal space.
 To obtain an optimal hierarchical policy given the small sub-goal space, we model the object search task with both goal dependent extrinsic rewards and sub-goal dependent intrinsic rewards.
 To be specific, our high-level policy plans over the sub-goal space in order to achieve the final goal by maximizing the extrinsic rewards.
 When a sub-goal is given following the high-level policy, a proxy low-level policy is then invoked for the robot to explore the environment.
 The proxy low-level policy maximizes the intrinsic rewards in order to achieve the proposed sub-goal.
 Meanwhile, our low-level policy learns from the exploration experience and optimizes towards the final goal.
 It is invoked eventually to collaborate with our high-level policy to form an optimal hierarchical object search sequence.
 Moreover, inspired by \cite{bacon2017option}, the low-level policy learns to terminate at valuable states that further improves our hierarchical object search performance.
 We dub our framework as \textit{HIEM}: Hierarchical policy learning with Intrinsic-Extrinsic Modeling (see Fig.~\ref{fig:concept}).
-We validate \textit{HIEM} with extensive sets of experiments on the House3D \cite{wu2018building} simulation environment, and report the observed results that validate the efficiency and efficacy of our system over other state-of-the-art ones.
+We validate \textit{HIEM} with extensive sets of experiments on the House3D \cite{wu2018building} simulation environment which contains thousands of 3D houses with a diverse set of objects and natural layouts resembling the real-world.
+The observed results demonstrate the efficiency and efficacy of our system over other state-of-the-art ones.